menoret-allan/mazinator/README.md

 # Maze generator (mostly to play with property testing on an existing algorythm that need changes)

+The blazor app is deploy on [my personal website](https://maze.allanmenoret.com/)

 [WIKI for maze generation](https://en.wikipedia.org/wiki/Maze_generation_algorithm)

 I play around to generate a perfect maze with a random algo.